 If you never meddled with experimental features (flags) in Chrome, you can safely skip this step.
-However, if you enabled certain experimental features (I usually have the dark web contents enabled), you can try disabling them and see if the problem is gone.
+However, if you enabled certain practical features (I usually have the dark mode web contents enabled), you can try disabling them and see if the problem is gone.

 Here’s what you need to do:

 - Open Chrome on your Android.